jesse-spevack/stimulating_events/README.md

 }
 ```

-Thanks for sticking with me through the highs and lows of this.
+Thanks for sticking with me through this.
+We covered a lot.
+We looked at how to create a controller, use actions, targets, values and css classes.
+We also used custom events to communicate between our controllers and better encapsulate our code.
 I hope you are walking away with an increased interest in Stimulus and maybe a few new tools in your stimulus repertoire.
-Thank you!
+I'll be answering any questions in Discord.

+Thank you again for joining me!
+Enjoy the rest of Railsconf.